Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 Admire sweeping views as you ride along the rugged Brittany coastline to Cancale this morning.
-Add an afternoon ride, turning inland through an agricultural area growing many vegetable varieties.
+In the afternoon, extend your ride inland through a fertile agricultural region known for its diverse vegetable crops.

 Cumulative Distance Range: 13 – 37 km (8 – 23 miles)